MichelangeloNardi/Formality_evaluation/report.md

 ## Conclusion

-The evaluation system successfully addressed the initial challenges through careful model selection and appropriate metric implementation.
-The use of both mDeBERTa-v3 and XLM-R provided complementary strengths, while the focus on appropriate metrics for each dataset-model combination ensured accurate evaluation.
-The system now provides reliable formality detection across different types of text, with metrics that properly reflect both the dataset characteristics and model behavior.
+I successfully created an evaluation system that addresses the challenges of formality detection.
+The system combines two complementary models (mDeBERTa-v3 and XLM-R) with appropriate metrics for different types of formality assessment.
+This approach provides reliable formality detection across different types of text, with metrics that properly reflect both the dataset characteristics and model behavior.
+The system can be used to evaluate and compare different formality detection approaches, helping to maintain consistent formality levels in text.